openwisp/netjsongraph.js/README.md

                 // The style of the links
             },
         },
+        clusterConfig:{
+          // The configuration for the clusters
+        },
         baseOptions:{
             // The global configuration for Echarts specifically for the map.
         }